samualon/digital-garden/content/School/Entrepreneurial finance/Contingent contracting.md

 Additional funding is often conditional to these milestones.

 Milestones have drawbacks:
+- Entrepreneur quickly tries to put prototype together because of the time constraint.
 - Bringing a product to the market to early.
 - Short-term vision